 Making hummus using tinned (canned) chickpeas only takes five minutes or so.

 Drain a large can of chickpeas.
 Put the beans plus 1/4 cup of raw sesame seeds, 1/4 cup of lemon juice, 1x peeled clove of garlic, 1x teaspoon of olive oil, 1x teaspoon of cumin and iodised salt to taste into a blender and give it a blast until it is nice and smooth.
 You can add extra water or olive oil until you get the consistency you want … eat and enjoy.

-Sesame seed contains a lot of fat, so it may be best (as a diabetic following the Beating Diabetes diet) to leave them out.
+Sesame seeds contain a lot of fat, so it may be best (as a diabetic following the Beating Diabetes diet) to leave them out.
 You might like to omit the salt as well.

 Traditional hummus is made by soaking the beans overnight and then boiling them for up to two hours.
-Nevertheless the ‘quick’ version described here tastes just as good.
+Nevertheless the ‘quick’ version described here tastes just as delicious.

 Side-effects of chickpeas (garbanzo beans)

 Some people who are not used to eating large amounts of fibre and starch can feel bloated and full of gas when eating chickpeas (or other beans) at first.
 The trick is to introduce them into your diet gradually.

 Preparing the beans in their dried form, soaking them overnight (rather than using canned chickpeas) can get rid of some of the compounds that cause the gas and bloating feeling.